sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a function \{Sass::Script::Function#unique\_id `unique-id()`} that will return a CSS identifier that is unique within the scope of a single CSS file.

+* You can now detect the presence of a Sass feature using the new function `sass-supports($feature)`.
+For now, `sass-supports(sourcemaps)` is the only value for which the function returns true.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector